-Phosphorus PIN flame retardants
+Phosphorus flame retardants

-Phosphorus PIN flame retardants cover a wide range of inorganic and organic compounds and include both reactive products which are chemically bound into polymers or onto natural fibres as well as additive products which are integrated into the material by physical mixing only.
+Phosphorus (P) flame retardants cover a wide range of inorganic and organic compounds and include both reactive products which are chemically bound into polymers or onto natural fibres as well as additive products which are integrated into the material by physical mixing only.

 They act mainly by formation of a char layer at the material surface (solid phase), stopping the contact between fuel and air.
 Combined with intumescence, foam-like char also provides a thermal protection effect.
 Phosphorus flame retardants can also have some gas phase effect (phosphorus radicals)